 After a short time he got up and gently drew the sheet over her body and stood quietly with his head lowered.
 A huge black and yellow bumblebee zizzed around his face and he swept his hand away, causing it to weave and drop to an orchid projecting from a palm tree.

 The orchid is an epiphyte.
 It grows on a host plant but kindly and gently, never harming the host, absorbing nutrients from the air and rain, and is in turn, itself, a food source for other plants.

-There are thousands of types of orchids in Thailand but this orchid looked from where I sat, to be a common one you see everywhere in hotels and gardens.
-The labellum of the flower, in the centre has a specific function.
-It’s like the helipad for pollinators like our fat friend the bumblebee but other insects too and on examination, like the sexual organs of all things, they look remarkably familiar; an ovary, a penile shaft, a clitoris, the testes and sperm are all built on a recognisable pattern across species in permutations size number and surprisingly, sound.
+There are thousands of types of orchids in Thailand but this orchid looked, from where I sat, to be a common one you see everywhere in hotels and gardens.
+The labellum of the flower, in the centre, has a specific function.
+It’s like the helipad for pollinators like our fat friend the bumblebee, but other insects too, and on examination, like the sexual organs of all things, they look remarkably familiar; an ovary, a penile shaft, a clitoris, the testes and sperm, all built on a recognisable pattern across species in permutations, size, number and surprisingly, sound.

-The Prostitute Orchid is so called because it disguises itself as a female bumble bee even emitting a bee like scent which drives the male bumble bees into a sexual frenzy and so duped, the bee plunges himself into the flower and starts rutting away in the floral deliciousness when he suddenly realizes he has been a dumb John and flits off, his legs packed with pollen and so in frustration he comes across another orchid that has subtly changed its pheromones.
-He dives in, deposits the pollen and fertilises the new orchid bumping and thrusting only to discover he’s been ripped off again.
+The Prostitute Orchid is so called because it disguises itself as a female bumble bee, even emitting a bee-like scent, which drives the male bumble bees into a sexual frenzy and so duped, the bee plunges himself into the flower and starts rutting away in the floral deliciousness when he suddenly realises he has been a dumb John and flits off, his legs packed with pollen and so in frustration he comes across another orchid that has subtly changed its pheromones.
+He dives in, deposits the pollen and fertilises the new orchid, bumping and thrusting only to discover he’s been ripped off again.

 “Can I join you?
 Do you mind?”